• Skip to primary navigation

 Instructions

-• Mix all the ingredients together with around 4 tablespoons of water- add a little extra if needed.
+• Mix all the ingredients together with the water- add a little extra if needed.

 • Leave for around 5 mins, this will allow the natural 'gelling' of the seeds to activate, which helps bind the crackers together